Debt-to-Income (DTI) Ratio Calculator

 Max: 36-43% (Ideal)

-Consolidating high-interest credit cards into a single lower-payment loan is the fastest way to slash your DTI without needing a raise.
+Consolidating high-interest debts into a single lower-payment loan is the fastest way to slash your DTI without needing a raise.

 Check Your Consolidation Savings →